imagej/imagej.github.io/_pages/learn/tips-and-tricks.md

 ## Put the main window to the foreground

-Pressing the {% include key key='Return' %} key on any image will bring the main window to the foreground.
+Pressing the {% include key key='Enter' %} key on any image will bring the main window to the foreground.

 ## Close all images (without being asked whether to save them)